Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 *Prerequisite: Shadow Hunter specialization*
 <div style='margin-top:-4px'></div>

 Blessed by the King of Kings, the devilsar loa Rezan, you can command and bolster your allies and your people or put fear into your enemies.
-When you make a Charisma (Intimidation), a Charisma (Performance), or a Charisma (Persuasion) check, you can expend one focus die and add it to the ability check.
+When you make a Charisma (Intimidation), a Charisma (Performance), or a Charisma (Persuasion) check, you can expend one focus die and add the die to the ability check.

 <img src='https://www.gmbinder.com/images/pBe6j0s.png' style='position:absolute; top:400px; right:150px; width:650px' />